circuitsim/electronic-circuit-simulation/DC Analysis/Nodal Analysis.md

 ## Creating the Equation

 Rather than constructing a list of equations node-by-node, it is often easier to build up the matrix element-by-element, using ‘matrix stamps’.
-Using this technique, every element contributes a set pattern to Equation .
-Equation  shows the contribution to the $$Y$$ matrix of a resistor with conductance $$g_k$$ from node $$i$$ to node $$j$$:
+Using this technique, every element contributes a set pattern to the circuit equation.
+The contribution to the $$Y$$ matrix for a resistor with conductance $$g_k$$ from node $$i$$ to node $$j$$ is:

 $$
 \begin{array}{cc}